Everything you need to know about knee pain

 Progressive weakness in one or more limbs, or difficulty walking that is worsening.

-Severe, unrelenting knee pain that is not eased by rest or position and is rapidly worsening.
+Severe, unrelenting pain that is not eased by rest or position and is rapidly worsening.

 How we treat knee pain in clinic